Choosing Replacement Windows: What Makes a Window Energy Efficient

 Window Panes: One, Two or Three?

-Window panes are one of the most critical parts of an energy-efficient window.
-We advise selecting at least double-pane windows, as single-pane windows are notoriously inefficient.
-They’re also subject to leaking air and influencing your home’s comfort.
+Window panes are one of the most essential parts of an energy-efficient window.
+We advise going with at minimum double-pane windows, as single-pane windows are notoriously inefficient.
+They’re also subject to leaking air and affecting your home’s comfort.

-If your budget allows it, upgrading to ENERGY STAR® windows will help lower energy expenses and save you more money in the future.
-That’s since they work hard to keep your home’s ambiance in balance, no matter the conditions outside.
+If your budget allows it, upgrading to ENERGY STAR® windows will help lower energy costs and save you more money over the years.
+That’s due to the fact they work hard to keep your home’s temp in balance, no matter the climate outside.